isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The <strong><a href="https://herpsocsg.com/" rel="noopener noreferrer nofollow" target="_blank">Herpetological Society of Singapore (HSS)</a></strong> is
 a group of herpetology enthusiasts based in Singapore.
-Our booth will feature several wet and dry herpetofauna specimens alongside some of our posters and merchandise (stickers, pins, posters, etc.).
-We will also be showcasing a series of videos and photos of herpetofauna.</p>
+HSS's booth will have a variety of reptile specimens and posters, along with herp-themed figurines &amp; toys.
+Furthermore, we will also be selling our merchandise (stickers, pins, and posters) at the booth.</p>
 </td>
 </tr>
 <tr>